As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 These figures refer to the number of watts absorbed per kilogram of body weight when you make a call with the phone placed on the ear.

-Which Smartphones of 2019 Emit the Most Radiation?
+Which Smartphones Emit the Most Radiation?

 If you don’t consider SAR levels as a crucial criterion when buying a new smartphone, you probably won’t mind choosing a model with a high level of emitted radiation.